 Homebuilder CRM software automates the homebuilder’s entire sales process.
-Uniquely designed to support the home building industry, the software allows users to write contracts, manage warranties, and track sales prospect information.
+Uniquely designed to support the home building industry, the software allows users to write contracts, manage warranties and track sales prospect information.
 Using this software, sales managers can monitor their relationships with all their leads and run effective marketing campaigns.

-Key features to look for in a homebuilding CRM program include: campaign management to organize and create marketing campaigns; finance calculator to compare loans and rental options; and web portals that let home buyers view contracts, change orders, and construction schedules online.
+Key features to look for in a homebuilding CRM program include: campaign management to organize and create marketing campaigns; finance calculator to compare loans and rental options and Web portals that let home buyers view contracts, change orders and construction schedules online.

 Before searching for homebuilding CRM software, it’s best to narrow your search down by defining the type of buyer that you are.
 Most buyers fall into one of the following three categories:

 Small general contractors.
 Most of the products in the homebuilder CRM software market are designed for general contractors.
 Of these, about half are designed for smaller businesses.
-Generally this category describes general homebuilding companies with about $1 million per year or less in revenue.
+Generally, this category describes general homebuilding companies with about $1 million per year or less in revenue.

-Medium & large size general contractors.
+Medium and large size general contractors.
 There are a few products designed for large businesses that perform hundreds of projects per year.
 But any company that produces several million dollars or more in annual revenue will probably want to look at some robust CRM solutions that facilitate communication and process automation across multiple employees and departments.

-Service & specialty contractors.
+Service and specialty contractors.
 This category of buyer may include remodelers, field service engineers, contractors and subcontractors who work in a specific market sector (e.g., residential or commercial), or pavers or electrical engineers who work in a dedicated specialty within the homebuilding market.
 Finding the best CRM software for service, specialty and subcontractors requires looking into products that are highly specialized to individual niches.
 Examples include heavy construction CRM or electrical contracting CRM software.